lukaszkups/lukaszkups.net/contents/notes--list/list/2023-10-09-does-your-game-needs-to-be-beautiful-to-succeed.md

 This was easy and probably it was also the first example that you think of when you've read title of this article - Vampire Survivors:

+// find gif or image from vampire survivors